T-SQL Tuesday # 101 – The BEST Index Analysis Solution

 If we’re satisfied at this point, we can click the “S” button at the bottom of the index to script this out for further testing on a test server.

 When I re-run the query after applying the index, I see in the Plan Diagram that I now have an index seek instead of a scan, and that the high-cost sort is gone.
 Not only that, the Index Analysis tab shows our new index in bold, which means that the optimizer is using it.
 We also see that the statistics were updated at the time I created this new index.
 Finally, we see a dark green 90% as our Total Score.

 By taking note of how Index Analysis behaves, I learned over time how to create better covering indexes for my highest cost queries.
 In addition, I was inspired by Plan Explorer’s Index Analysis to develop my first SQLSaturday session, “Handcrafting Covering Indexes.”
 That session debuts at SQLSaturday Wheeling on April 28, 2018.

-If you’d like to see a what else Plan Explorer has to offer, head over to our Vimeo page to view a demo.
+If you’d like to see a what else Plan Explorer has to offer, head over to our Plan Explorer page to view a demo.
 If you’d like a live demo of any of our other time-saving SQL Server offerings, head over to www.sentryone.com/BookADemo.